EloiStree/HelloRcCarBroadcastManual/HelloCarRCLineBroadcast.md

 //State Motor of drone 0=0 1=-1 9=1  left right
 SMC#ID#9999

-//State Motor of drone 0=0 1=-1 9=1  Left Front, Right Front,Left Back, Right Back SMD#ID#9999
+//State Motor of drone 0=0  9=1  Left Front, Right Front,Left Back, Right Back
+// Drone blade on only in one speed rotation SMD#ID#9999